 Heating and hot water Repair category 1 Notes It is assumed that the central heating system, hot water system and oil storage tank have been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
 The heating and hot water systems have not been tested by ourselves however are presumed in full safe working order.
-A procedutionary check is always recommended prior to purchase.
-No tests A precautionary check is always recommended prior to purchase.
+A precautionary check is always recommended prior to purchase.
 No tests were carried out by this firm.

-Drainage Repair category 1 Notes All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Drainage

+Repair category 1

+Notes There are understood to be private drainage arrangements serving the subject property and the neighbouring property.
+The maintenance liability, rights of access and SEPA consents should be confirmed.
 A precautionary check of the drainage system is always recommended prior to purchase.
 No tests were carried out by this firm.